 Video engagement can be measured in terms of the action taken on the video, the total reach of the video, and the estimated watch time.

 Action taken: It is when people take an action on your video — it can be liking, commenting, or sharing the video.

 Reach: This metric tells you the total number of people who saw the video, even if it was for a single second.

 Watch time: This is the total time people spent watching your video.
 Monitoring this particular metric can help you get an understanding of how people are reacting to your videos.

 Though, when it comes to videos, it is also crucial to remember that money isn’t everything.
 Videos can be a great way to build a steady relationship with your customers and improve brand awareness.
 When a customer engages with your brand’s content, they are more likely to remember you the next time they make a purchase.
 That is why engagement is an extremely important metric when you try to determine the overall video marketing ROI.

-Now that you have the metrics that you should pay attention to, here is the step by step guide to analyse and calculate video marketing ROI.
+Now that you have the metrics that you should pay attention to, here is the step-by-step guide to analyze and calculate video marketing ROI.
 By following these video marketing tips, you are guaranteed to make your video marketing campaigns a success.

 Before you start creating videos or launching video marketing campaigns, you need to calculate the total projected costs for the campaign which would include costs to make the videos, market them, and promote them.

 While you may want to hire video marketing companies for the best content, it may not be possible if you have a limited marketing budget.
 Moreover, you need to make sure that you are putting the maximum portion of your budget towards promoting your video content.